 Getting blood sugar back to normal

 The good news: When we shed the body fat, insulin often starts working again.
 That’s because our body’s cells often start working again.
 Their “doors” kick open when insulin comes calling.
 Once again, insulin can ferry glucose out of the bloodstream and into our cells.
 As a result, blood glucose falls into healthy, normal ranges.

 Interestingly, you don’t have to shed a lot of weight before insulin gets back into gear.

-“We’ve seen much improved insulin sensitivity for decades at the Pritikin Longevity Center, and it happens in just two to three weeks – long before people have lost much weight,” observes Dr. Jay Kenney, PhD, RD, educator and nutrition research specialist at Pritikin.
+“We’ve seen much improved insulin sensitivity for decades at the Pritikin Longevity Center, and it happens in just two to three weeks – long before people have lost much weight,” observes Kimberly Gomer, MS, RD, LDN, Director of Nutrition and educator at Pritikin.